|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In Morocco sardines can be found in abundance along the long coastline, making these flavorful little fish extremely affordable.
-For families living in areas near the ocean, sardines are a staple, showing up as a regular, if not weekly, offering on their tables.
+In Morocco, sardines are abundant on the long coastline, making these flavorful little fish extremely affordable.
+They're a staple for families living in areas near the ocean, showing up as a regular, if not weekly, offering on their tables.

-Flavor and pricing aside, there's another good reason to select sardines at the fish market...they're very good for us!
-Rich in vitamin B and omega-3 fatty acids as well as in calcium and vitamin D, the tasty humble sardine is regarded as a superfood.
+Flavor and pricing aside, there's another good reason to select sardines at the fish market—they're very good for us.
+Rich in vitamin B and omega-3 fatty acids, as calcium, and vitamin D, the tasty humble sardine is considered a superfood.